 - Snacks (trail mix, jerky, protein bars)

-I also suggest you. bring a pair of trekking poles too, as they help you use your upper body strength to support your legs and increases your balance.
-If you bring them, make sure they collapse so you can store them on your pack if needed.
+I also suggest you. bring a pair of trekking poles too, as they help you use your upper body strength to support your legs and increase your balance.
+If you bring them, make sure they collapse so you can store them in your pack if needed.

 Click here to learn more about what to bring with you for a safe and successful fourteener, including Pikes Peak.